rweigel/stats/index.md

 This course covers fundamental statistical methods that apply to most data--related (both measurement and simulation) problems.
 I emphasize the development of a deep understanding of the interpretation of statistical results.

-I encourage students doing data-related research projects to use their data for a project.
+I encourage students doing data-related research projects to use their data for a project in which the statistical methods covered in class are applied to their data.

 # Motivation and Learning Outcomes